 This course includes the nursing care of infants, children, and adolescents and their families in a variety of settings.
 The focus of the course is on health promotion and the provision of nursing care to patients utilizing the Self-Care Deficit Theory of Nursing.
 Emphasis will be placed on establishing a caring relationship between child, family, and nurse.

-Prerequisite: NUR 260.
+Prerequisite: NUR 260, with a grade of C or higher.